US and China trade barbs as Alaska talks kick off | DW | 18.03.2021

 "Each of these actions threaten the rules-based order that maintains global stability," Blinken said.

-In a long speech, Yang lashed out about what he said was the United States' struggling democracy and poor treatment of minorities.
+In a long speech, Yang lashed out about what he said was the United States' struggling democracy and poor treatment of minorities and that the US should end its "cold war mentality" stunting the rivals' relationship.

+Yang went on to say that "China is firmly opposed to US interference in China's internal affairs."

+"We're expecting much of these conversations will be pretty, pretty tough," a senior US administration official told reporters in Alaska before the meeting.

 More to follow...